 5. Add warmth with wood.

 Wood furniture and accessories really bring contrast, depth, warmth, and richness to a cold, neutral room so make sure to include some brown wood.
 No one wants to feel like they’re living in “Sombertown.”
-Mix in both light and dark wood tones.
-And if you are using lots of gray that’s so popular, wood accents really help offset the coolness.

 6. Add in color and bold pattern in “pops” to shake things up occasionally.

-A neutral color palette also allows you to add touches of bright, saturated color, trendy color, or shades that speak to a particular season.
-My red during the holidays last year definitely pops against my neutral furniture and walls.
+A neutral color palette also allows you to add touches of bright, saturated shades, trendy colors, or ones that speak to a particular season.

-When you start with a neutral backdrop, even the smallest touches of accent color and pattern will shine!
+When you start with a neutral background, even the smallest touches of accent color and pattern will shine!
 To keep the room quiet, and still feeling neutral, go with a soft muted color.
-My preference in color palette in my family room is neutral and serene for most of the year (aka not Christmastime) and for this spring and summer I added a sprinkling of a grayed-out shade of soft green around.

-Adding a splash of a bold pattern on throw pillows or a rug can totally transform the room’s style in an instant!
-Think fun animal print for a younger, more edgy look.
-Or French script to lean French country or farmhouse.
-Or nautical stripes for a coastal grandmother vibe.
+Adding a splash of a bold pattern on throw pillows or a rug can totally transform the room’s style in an instant.

-7. Always add some plants.
+7. Always add plants.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.